Opioid Stewardship Alone Misses Opportunities to Predict and Prevent Overdose Death: A Roadmap for Intervention

 Treating opioid use disorder at the critical touchpoints

-Opioid use disorder has effective, evidence-based treatments, but they're largely underused even in opportunities where they could have the greatest life-saving impact.
+Opioid use disorder (OUD) has effective, evidence-based treatments, but they're largely underused even in opportunities where they could have the greatest life-saving impact.
 For example, every high-risk individual should be offered naloxone and overdose education, interventions that could save their life or the life of someone they know who also uses drugs, regardless of their readiness to enter treatment.
-Research also consistently demonstrates that medications for opioid use disorder, like buprenorphine and methadone, are powerful tools in the battle against the opioid epidemic.
+Research also consistently demonstrates that medications for OUD, such as buprenorphine and methadone, are powerful tools in the battle against the opioid epidemic.
 The longer people stay on these medications, the lower their chance of relapse and overdose.
 While most often viewed as outpatient treatment, research has shown initiating these medications in acute care settings is feasible.

 Because critical encounter touchpoints are associated with such a massive increase in opioid-related deaths, providing care during these particular experiences could save thousands of lives every year.
 Let’s take a look at what this care could entail at each high-risk encounter.

 The term “detoxification” is problematic in itself.
 Instead of detoxing patients, we could use this touchpoint as an opportunity for treatment initiation.
-Many patients already indicate interest in starting medication for opioid use disorder after detox.
+Many patients already indicate interest in starting medication for OUD after detox.

 Nonfatal opioid overdose

 After an overdose victim has fought for their life in an ambulance or hospital, the standard care is to stabilize them, release them, and perhaps provide a referral to treatment.
-But instead of simply referring them, why can’t we seize this experience as a chance to begin treatment with medications for opioid use disorder?
+But instead of simply referring them, why can’t we seize this experience as a chance to begin treatment with medications for OUD?

-When patients with opioid use disorder seek care for complications related to their drug use, we tend to treat the infection, release them, and perhaps provide a referral to care.
+When patients with OUD seek care for complications related to their drug use, we tend to treat the infection, release them, and perhaps provide a referral to care.
 But this face-to-face encounter, too, is a missed opportunity to provide harm reduction services and treatment for the use disorder that underlies their presenting condition.

 Release from prison